My Foolish Heart (Ralph Towner album)

-My Foolish Heart is a solo album by American guitarist Ralph Towner recorded in 2016 and released on the ECM label.
+My Foolish Heart is a solo album by American guitarist Ralph Towner recorded in February 2016 and released on ECM a year later.

 Production

 Towner had long wanted to record the jazz standard, "My Foolish Heart", stating in an interview with National Public Radio "It's one of the first tunes I'd heard that combination of Bill Evans, Scott LaFaro and Paul Motian play.
 So that tune had a lot of meaning for me and was very important for me starting out as a jazz musician."
-The composition "Blues As In Bley" is dedicated to the jazz pianist Paul Bley who died a month before the recordings.
+The composition "Blues as in Bley" is dedicated to the jazz pianist Paul Bley who died a month before the recordings.
 The album also includes two compositions from early Oregon albums: “Shard”, from Music of Another Present Era (1972) and “Rewind”, from Beyond Words (1995).

 Reception

-The Allmusic review by Matt Collar awarded the album 4 stars, stating, "Ultimately, it's Towner's immense gift for portraying that kind of romantic drama that makes My Foolish Heart such an evocative listening experience."
-Will Layman from PopMatters wrote positively that "Listeners with a hunger for subtlety will find a feast here, played on classical guitar but in several styles and modes." and "Towner is a tiny orchestra unto himself."
+The AllMusic review by Matt Collar awarded the album 4 stars, stating, "Ultimately, it's Towner's immense gift for portraying that kind of romantic drama that makes My Foolish Heart such an evocative listening experience."

+Will Layman from PopMatters writes "Listeners with a hunger for subtlety will find a feast here, played on classical guitar but in several styles and modes....
+Towner is a tiny orchestra unto himself."